skramm/cpphtmltags/manual.md

 ```C++
 Httag mytag( HT_P, AT_CLASS, "abc" );
 ```
-Or all three:
+Or both, at creation time:
 ```C++
 Httag mytag( HT_P, "a paragraph", AT_CLASS, "abc" );
 ```
 ### Method 2
-You can specify the file where the html code must be generated.
+You can specify the stream where the html code must be generated.
-It can be of type `std::ostream`, or `std::ofstream`, or even std::ostringstream:
+It can be of type `std::ostream`, or `std::ofstream`, or even `std::ostringstream`:
 ```C++
 Httag mytag( file, HT_P );
 ```